percula/planter_docs/content/en/docs/plant-care/how-to-grow/index.md

 - If the plant is typically grown by planting seeds directly outdoors, only the **Start Outdoors** dates will show.

-- If the plant is typically grown by starting indoors then transplanted outside, only the **Start Indoors** and **Transplant** dates will show.
+- If the plant is typically grown by starting seeds indoors then transplanting outside, only the **Start Indoors** and **Transplant** dates will show.

 {{< screenshot Carrots-growing-calendar.jpg "Screenshot of carrots Growing Calendar" >}}